myfreecomm/nexaas-auditor/README.md

   # use statistics tracking for default Rails instrumented events
   # don't forget to add the 'nunes' gem to your Gemfile (we use Nunes to do the
   # heavy lifting on the instrumented Rails events)
-  config.track_rails_events = true
+  config.track_rails_events = false

   # optionally, prepend statistics metric names with your app name. use this if
   # you use the same statistics service (ie StatHat) for multiple apps.
   config.statistics_namespace = 'myappname'

-  if Rails.env.production?
-    # use StatHat service in production only
+  # use StatHat service if you want to
   # don't forget to add the 'stathat' gem to your Gemfile
-    config.statistics_service = 'stathat'
+  # config.statistics_service = 'stathat'
-    config.stathat_settings = {key: 'stathat-ez-key'}
+  # config.stathat_settings = {key: 'stathat-ez-key'}
-  else
   # the 'log' service only writes the stats to the audit log instead of
   # sending them to an external service.

   config.statistics_service = 'log'
-  end

 end

 # make sure all subscribers are loaded before subscribing below